How Many Days Will I Bleed?

 Initially because you are not used to periods you will think you are loosing a lot of blood.
 However, first periods are light as your hormones are settling into a regular cycle.
 It can also bring a few spots of reddish, brown blood during your week.

-- have bleeding that lasts more than seven days
+If you have bleeding that lasts more than seven days.

 Your guardian or other adult may need to take you to see a doctor to talk about your symptoms.
 The doctor can help determine whether you’re losing too much blood.
 They may be able to give you medication to help relieve your symptoms.

 What Do I Use To Collect The Blood?

 There are several different options you can use to collect your period and keep fresh & dry.
 Most girls find pads and liners the easiest and most comfortable at the start of your periods then when you are comfortable to try tampons or if you are a regular swimmer or horse rider, you may want to try tampons too.

 Each brand of pad, liner & tampon is slightly different and you will find some more comfortable than others.
 You may also find that your needs change over time, so keep updated with new products available.

 If you are a subscription member with Bloody Marvellous we will keep you updated with new and changing products.